unforswearing/dued/help.md

 The Alfred Workflow for `dued` is probably my favorite method of using this script.
 Like any workflow in Alfred, it requires that you enter the script keyword before entering the parameters.
 For example, to get a date and time 4 days and 4 hours from now requires you to enter `dued 4 4`.

-Entering `dued` before your date and/or time is the only difference between using `dued` as an Applescript Applet and Alfred Workflow.
 Typing `dued help` will bring you to this page.

-The `dued` Alfred Workflow will probably be the most well maintained version.

 **OSX System Service**